Instructor: Edwin Reed-Sanchez

 Homework:

-1. OpenVPN Assignment
+- OpenVPN Assignment

-2. Read Built to Last by Jim Collins Chapters 3 & 4.
+Write a blog post about your experience: Connecting to the VPN server was a bit tricky, after a few tries, and with some help from another student in the class I was able to make it work.
+DONE - Read Built to Last by Jim Collins Chapters 3 & 4.
 Write a blog post about the reading: Visionary companies escape the tyranny of the “OR” by embracing the genius of the “AND”.
 For example, they do not allow choices to be reduced to a choice of one desirable trait in exclusion of another, but an opportunity to adopt both.
 Instead of a smartphone being either lightweight or having long battery life, a smartphone can be both lightweight and have long battery life.
 Perhaps most importantly, visionary companies do not let the profit motive make all the decisions for them.
 In many of these companies, a statement of purpose, or an ideal, or stated set of values guides decision making beyond the myopic impetus to increase short term profits.
 DONE

 Week 1: